Over 100 approved programs on 6 of 7 continents

 - Discuss with your major and minor adviser(s) to review your program and statement of intent.

-- Make sure you meet eligibility requirements by reviewing the OCS Application Checklist
+- Make sure you meet eligibility requirements.

-- Once Conditionally Approved by DePauw, submit an application to your chosen program by their posted deadline
+- Once Conditionally Approved by DePauw, submit an application to your chosen program by their posted deadline.

 If you are seeking approval for a non-approved off-campus study program, contact the Hubbard Center for details and directions on how to proceed.